Hans Halvorson Physics, Logic, Philosophy

 In short, none of the “major” philosophical traditions (i.e. traditions that one reads about at American universities) was ascendant in Denmark when Niels Bohr was a student.
 Not British empiricism, nor continental rationalism, nor their Kantian synthesis, nor the Hegelian resolution of Kantian subjectivity.
 As of 1905, philosophy in Denmark was Harald Høffding, and Høffding was eclectic.

-Despite his eclecticism, there is no doubt that Høffding was profoundly influenced by his reading of Kierkegaard.
+Despite his eclecticism, Høffding was profoundly influenced by his reading of Kierkegaard.4

 Nielsen and Kierkegaard

 In the 1830s, Hegelianism was in the air at the University of Copenhagen.
-The newly appointed professor of theology, Hans Lassen Martensen, was a right-wing Hegelian.
-It’s not surprising then, that a young student like Rasmus Nielsen would follow suit, and his earliest work was explicitly Hegelian.
+The newly appointed professor of theology, Hans Lassen Martensen, was a right-wing Hegelian; and the prominent author, Johan Ludvig Heiberg, explicitly adopted a Hegelian viewpoint.
+It’s not surprising then, that students like Rasmus Nielsen would follow suit, and his earliest work was explicitly Hegelian.

 Introducing Darwin